BootstrapAI-mgmt/Literature-Review/docs/DOCUMENTATION_MATRIX.md

 4. **L3 Reference** → Status reports, assessments (usually no update needed)
 5. **Archive** → Move superseded docs to archive/

+**Special Note on `DOCUMENTATION_MATRIX.md` Updates:** Changes made *to this `DOCUMENTATION_MATRIX.md` file itself* (e.g., updating statuses, adding new docs, changing structure) are considered metadata updates and **DO NOT** trigger cascade updates to other documentation files.
+Other documents are updated *via* the matrix, not *by* changes to the matrix.

+### Archiving Documentation
+1. Confirm doc is superseded or historical
+2. Move to appropriate `archive/` subfolder
+3. Update this matrix (remove from active, add to archive count)
+4. Update `archive/README.md` if needed

 ---

 ## 👥 Agent Ownership Domains